gardenlinux/gardenlinux/README.md

 > [!TIP]
 > For further information about the build process, and how to set it up on your machine, refer to [the _Build Image_ documentation page](docs/01_developers/build_image.md).

+> [!WARNING]
+> Be sure to provide enough memory (at least 8GiB) to your container runtime or the VM that hosts your container runtime (in Podman or Docker Desktop).
+> Otherwise your build may fail silently.

 To initiate a build, use the command:
 ```bash
 ./build ${platform}-${feature1}-${feature2}-${feature3}-${arch}